akamai-compute-marketplace/marketplace-apps/tests/static_code_analysis/shell_scripts/README.md

     - `info` – Show errors, warnings, and info messages.
     - `style` – Show errors, warnings, info, and style suggestions.

+`--severity='error'` is set by default for GitHub Actions workflows.

+`--severity='style'` is set by default for local runs.

 ---

 ## References